matiasironyard/delta/delta-defense/README.md

 - I don't personally like rounded corners, so I had to override certain semanti-ui values
 - I purposedly kept styling minimal in order not to distract users and help them focus on the content

+## Questions

+- Do you guys do 'merge' or 'rebase'?

 ## Thank you

 - Thank you for giving me this opportunity to share my passion with you, regardless of the outcome.
 I've enjoyed speaking with you and learning more about Delta Defense.